clesleycode/lesley2958.github.io/_posts/2015-11-08-databases.md

 tags: databases mongoDB
 categories: Databases
 ---
-<h3> Introduction: </h3>
+<h3> An Introduction to Databases: </h3>

-Before delving into the details of different database technologies, it's important that we go over the very definition of what a database even is.
+Before delving into the details of different database technologies, let's begin by going over the very definition of what a database even is.

+<h4> What is a database? </h4>

+A database is structured set of data - this data can include numbers, text, or any other representation of meaningful information.

+<h4> Why are databases important? </h4>

 Without even knowing it, you use databases all the time.
-For every search, ____, or ____, you're likely engaging with a database - you just don't know it because web developers have hid it behind some fancy user interface.
+For every Google search or Facebook profile view, you're engaging with a database - the details are just hidden behind a user interface.
+Databases make the lives of developers easier by providing them with a structured and uniform set of data that they can then use to manipulate in anyway.

-<h3> Part 1: NoSQL vs SQL</h3>
+<h4> NoSQL vs SQL: </h4>

 <b> NoSQL: </b>
 <li> "Not only" SQL